 Admire some great art

 Baltimore Museum of Art can also be found in the area and has an impressive collection of 95,000 pieces- including work by the famous impressionists Matisse, Picasso, and Cézanne.
-There is free entrance to the museum.
+There is a free entrance to the museum.

-Walters Art Museum, affectionately referred to as ‘The Walters,’ is housed in three separate buildings with displays of Renaissance, Asian and Byzantine and Ethiopian paintings.
+Walters Art Museum affectionately referred to as ‘The Walters,’ is housed in three separate buildings with displays of Renaissance, Asian and Byzantine, and Ethiopian paintings.
 There is free entrance and guided tours available and at the weekend.
-There are ‘drop in’ art and craft sessions for families.
+There are ‘ drop-in’ art and craft sessions for families.

 If you enjoy quirky art, the American Visionary Art Museum (AVAM), is definitely worth a visit!
 This museum is housed in an old whiskey warehouse and highlights the work of untrained and self-taught artists and has interactive exhibits portraying the impact that modern technology has had on everyday life.